mongodb/specifications/source/command-logging-and-monitoring/tests/README.rst

 *Test 2: Explicitly configured truncation limit*

 1. Configure logging with a minimum severity level of "debug" for the "command" component.
-Set the max document length to 5 of (your driver's unit of choice for truncation).
+Set the max document length to 5.
-2. Run the command ``{"hello": true}```.
+2. Run the command ``{"hello": true}``.
 3. Inspect the resulting "command started" log message and assert that the "command" value is a string of length 5.
 4. Inspect the resulting "command succeeded" log message and assert that the "reply" value is a string of length 5.
 5. If the driver attaches raw server responses to failures and can access these via log messages to assert on, run the command